 The Contact Centre Manager will be a position that will deal with escalated enquiries, and disciplinary issues.

 The Contact Centre Manager will lead and develop the team to ensure consistency in performance, stability and succession planning.
+Later on in their career, they might also progress themselves to a Chief Experience Officer (CXO).

 Some of the Duties and Responsibilities will include: